Brewers vs. Marlins MLB Betting Odds, Trends & Prediction

-With Robert Gasser set to oppose Trevor Rogers in Tuesday night’s Brewers vs. Marlins pitching matchup, what’s the best bet ahead of first pitch at 6:40 p.m.
-ET from loanDepot park?
+With Freddy Peralta set to oppose Jesus Luzardo in Wednesday night’s Brewers vs. Marlins pitching matchup, what’s the smart bet tonight at 6:40 p.m.
+ET?

 loanDepot park, Miami, FL